neophob/StripInvaders/README.md

-    /audio  float   0..1     Enable audio sync (toggle button) /mode   float   0..1     if mode = 1, switch to next effect /modd   float   0..n     direct change to effect x /swp    3x int           first byte must be 66 (magic byte), then datapin and clkpin. this change is stored in the eeprom.
+    /audio  float   0..1     Enable audio sync (toggle button) /mode   float   0..1     if mode = 1, switch to next effect /modd   float   0..n     direct change to effect x /cfg    4x int           first byte must be 66 (magic byte), then DATAPIN, CLKPIN and then LEDCOUNT. this change is stored in the eeprom.
 The Arduino will reboot after the update